tcpalmer/nina-scheduler/target-management/targets.md

 You can reset completion for a target.
 This will set the Accepted and Acquired fields to zero on all Exposure Plans for the target.
 Associated [acquired images](../post-acquisition/acquisition-data.html) are not removed.

+### Jump to Reporting

+To see the current acquisition report for the target, click the Reporting icon.
+See the [Reporting](../post-acquisition/reporting.html) section for details.

 ### Target Properties

 | Property    | Type          | Description                                                                                                                                                                                                    |